The Washington Coastal Resilience Project will continue to help communities prepare for shoreline hazards for years to come

 By MaryAnn Wagner

-Owen Beach, located in Point Defiance Park, is a popular area for many communities in Tacoma, providing beach access for boaters, swimmers and kayakers, and a space for public events. ...Read More
+Owen Beach, located in Point Defiance Park, is a popular area for many communities in Tacoma, providing beach access for boaters, swimmers and kayakers, and a space for public events.
+A few years ago, city planners ...Read More

 Sea Wolf Adventures takes passengers with disabilities to the Pacific Northwest’s most beautiful places